FMcIntosh/SpellMateFM/README.md

 - Clear History: Clears all history from the app

 ### To run SpellMate:
-**TerminaL:** in the terminal navigate to the 'SpellMate' directory, and run the command 'bash SpellMate.sh'.
+**Terminal:** in the terminal navigate to the 'SpellMate' directory, and run the command 'bash SpellMate.sh'.

 **Double-click:** Double-click on SpellMate.sh.
 First ensure that the File Manager preferences are set to allow executables to run when clicked.